 - The unpleasant feelings intensify

-- You eventually deal with the higher priority action
+- You eventually deal with the higher-priority action

 When we look at this cycle, it’s hard to believe that we consciously — or unconsciously — put ourselves through so many struggles.
-Procrastinating truly is a short-term relief but leaves longer-term problems that show up in our work performance, our relationships, and our overall self-esteem.
+Procrastinating truly is a short-term relief, but leaves long-term problems that show up in our work performance, our relationships, and our overall self-esteem.
 It’s a self-defeating process and we act as our own worst enemy.
 In the middle of all of this is our own lack of awareness of what is happening at a deeper level.

 If you look online under tips for stopping procrastination, you will find many links with many good ideas.
 My focus here is on building a deeper awareness that drives the need to procrastinate in the first place

 - Notice the resistance.
 Pay attention to the emotions and thoughts, such as boredom, stress, and the fear of failing for example.
 Keep a journal or actually dialogue with “The Procrastinator” as if it was an actual person.